Brigad/redux-rest-easy/docs/api/createResource/selectors.md

 ### `getResource(state, applyDenormalizer = true)`: `array<object>`

 Will return the whole resource (or an empty array).
-Will be denormalized by default, but can be overriden.
+Will be denormalized by default, but can be overridden.

 ### `getResourceById(state, id, applyDenormalizer = true)`: `object`

 Will return the object corresponding to the id passed as a parameter (or null).
-Will be denormalized by default, but can be overriden.
+Will be denormalized by default, but can be overridden.

 ## Action.resource